spdx/spdx-spec/docs/conformance.md

 including ethical and security information.

-Conformance to the AI profile compliance point does not entail support for the
+Conformance to the AI profile compliance point only entails support for the Core profile.
-Build, Dataset, Extension, Licensing, Lite, Security, or Software profiles of the SPDX.

 This compliance point facilitates interchange of the AI model related information produced by tools supporting SPDX.